chrisbinnie/nmap/README.md

-# nmap
+## Running nmap in a container

-Avoid PID 1 at execution time, use a target for the CMD
+Intention: Avoid PID 1 at execution time, use a target for the CMD and an ENTRYPOINT

+`nmap -sV -sC 192.168.1.1`